 FCA and PSA Peugeot to announce merger MOU Wednesday

-December 16, 2019 by Colleen Barry & Tom Krisher, The Associated Press
+By Colleen Barry & Tom Krisher, The Associated Press

 Fiat Chrysler Automobiles and PSA Peugeot are planning to announce a binding memorandum of understanding that will merge the two carmakers, a person briefed on the announcement said Monday.